 - Hyperactive bowel sounds

-- The patient will maintain the perianal area free from any irritation or breakdown
+- Patient will maintain the perianal area free from any irritation or breakdown.

-- The patient will utilize medications to control diarrhea and symptoms as prescribed
+- Patient will utilize medications to control diarrhea and symptoms as prescribed.

 1. Assess defecation patterns.